 Comprises 98km of existing track and 5km of new track.

-It is the first section of Inland Rail to be completed and accommodates double-stacked trains.
+This was the first section of Inland Rail to be completed and is operational with double-stacked trains.

 Stockinbingal to Parkes